rbatis/rbatis.io/docs/en/README.md

 ```

 * note:
+- If the optimistic lock field is NULL, it will not work.
+If it is not NULL, it will work
 - Supported data types are: i8,i32,i64... ,u32,u64... , string (integer) "i32" for example "0"..."
 99999"
 - Integer or string integer newVersion = oldVersion + 1
 - newVersion is written back to entity!